Alvin187187/Alvin187187/README.md

 ## ✨ Fun Fact
 1. I love collaborating with people and exploring new technologies that can solve real-world problems!
-2. I started my computer and/or innovation interest way back 2017!
+2. I started my coding journey way back 2017!
 When I was 10 years old.
 3. I have **ENFJ** Personality